1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

     There is one specific setting I'd like to mention here though as it may cause problems if you don't adjust that.
 It's the setting `[fan]` for the part cooling fan.
     So, in the file `printer.cfg` there is a section for the settings of the fans.
 Klipper is using software PWM by default, the default frequency here seems to be 100Hz.
     However, users reported dying part cooling fans shortly after switching to Klipper (you can find one of the discussions [here](https://github.com/1coderookie/Klipper4KobraGoNeo/discussions/2)).
 This problem seems to be related to the default PWM frequency.
     After investiganting the problem it seems that [the fan runs at 20kHz](https://github.com/1coderookie/Klipper4KobraGoNeo/discussions/2#discussioncomment-5626026) when using the stock firmware as [@xiaopeng12138](https://github.com/xiaopeng12138) found out.
-So I'd recommend to change the belonging setting for the part cooling fan to the specific "cycle_time" value "0.000050" which is 20kHz.
+So I'd recommend to change the belonging setting for the part cooling fan to the specific "cycle_time" value "0.000050" which is 20kHz if it's not already set in the specific `printer.cfg` you're using.

     This is the belonging section and the setting for the part cooling fan:
     ```